 Jani and Michael’s rural ranch house in Malibu Canyon is a dream retreat for oenophiles.
 The four charming guest rooms – aptly named Chardonnay, Champagne, Burgundy and Vino Blanco – have views of the property’s two vineyards and the surrounding mountain range.
 When fully occupied, two of the bedrooms have en-suite bathrooms, while the other two share a bathroom.
-Each morning, Michael cooks his guests a homemade breakfast that often includes freshly baked scones, cinnamon-raisin waffles, crepes, eggs and other dishes.
-The affordable B&B is just five miles from the Pacific Ocean and is minutes away from Pepperdine University and Malibu Creek State Park, where Planet of the Apes and M*A*S*H were filmed.
+Each morning, Michael cooks his guests a breakfast that often includes freshly baked scones, cinnamon-raisin waffles, crêpes and eggs.
+This affordable B&B is just five miles from the Pacific Ocean and is minutes away from Malibu Creek State Park, where Planet of the Apes (1968) and M*A*S*H were filmed.

-If you want to be at the center of the action, book a stay at Elaine’s Hollywood B&B where you’ll be welcomed by the house pup Bijou.
-Two quaint guest rooms with en-suite bathrooms are available in the cozy bungalow that was originally built in 1910.
+If you want to be at the center of the action, book a stay at Elaine’s Hollywood Bed and Breakfast where you’ll be welcomed by the house pup Bijou.
+Two quaint guest rooms with en-suite bathrooms are available in the snug bungalow, which was built in 1910.
 Each reservation includes a continental breakfast to get you fueled up for a day of sightseeing.
-You’ll be smack dab in the middle of Hollywood, close to restaurants, nightclubs and popular tourist sights like the Walk of Fame, the Hollywood sign, Grauman’s Chinese Theater and the adjacent Dolby Theater – home of the Oscars.
+You’ll be smack dab in the middle of Hollywood, close to restaurants, nightclubs and popular tourist sights such as the Walk of Fame, the Hollywood Sign, Grauman’s Chinese Theatre and the adjacent Dolby Theatre – home of the Oscars.

 Located between the Hollywood Hills and the infamous Sunset Strip, this tranquil B&B is a central base from which to explore the entertainment capital of the world.
-The Secret Garden was built in the 1920s and offers six modest rooms that open up to the serene garden and fountains.
-Guests can also use the shared full kitchen, computer room and living areas styled with antique furnishings that emanate a welcoming aura.
-Nearby are the Viper Room and the world-famous Whisky a Go Go, which once played host to rock legends like Janis Joplin and The Doors.
-If stand-up is more your style, walk down to The Laugh Factory, just steps away, where nearly every well-known comedian has performed, including Howie Mandel, Ellen DeGeneres, Adam Sandler, Robin Williams and many more.
+Built in the 1920s, the Secret Garden offers six modest rooms that open up to the serene fountain-filled garden.
+Guests can also use the shared kitchen and living areas styled with antique furnishings that emanate a welcoming aura.
+Nearby is the world-famous Whisky a Go Go, which once played host to rock legends Janis Joplin and The Doors.
+If stand-up is more your style, walk down to the Laugh Factory, where names such as Howie Mandel, Ellen DeGeneres, Adam Sandler and Robin Williams have performed.